Google Summer of Code

 Description:

-Meshery's highly dynamic infrastructure configuration capabilities require real-time evaluation of complex policies.
-Policies of various types and with a high number of parameters need to be evaluted client-side.
-With policies expressed in Rego, the goal of this project is to incorporate use of the https://github.com/open-policy-agent/golang-opa-wasm project into Meshery UI, so that a powerful, real-time user experience is possible.
+Meshery’s highly dynamic infrastructure configuration capabilities require real-time evaluation of complex policies.
+Policies of various types and with a high number of parameters need to be evaluated client-side.
+With policies expressed in Rego, the goal of this project is to incorporate use of the golang-opa-wasm project into Meshery UI, enabling a powerful, real-time user experience.

 Description:

 Network topologies and graph databases go hand-in-hand.
-The OpenAPI specifications for Kubernetes provides taxonomy, but augmenting a graph data model with formalized ontologies enables any number of capabilities, one of the more straightforward is the inferencing requisite for natural language processing, and consequently, a human-centric query / response interaction becomes becomes possible.
-More importantly, more advanced systems can be built when a graph data model of connected systems is upgraded to be a knowledge semantic graph.
+The OpenAPI specifications for Kubernetes provide a taxonomy, but augmenting a graph data model with formalized ontologies enables any number of capabilities.
+One key benefit is inferencing for natural language processing, making human-centric query/response interactions possible.
+More importantly, advanced systems can be built when a graph data model of connected systems is upgraded to a knowledge semantic graph.

 1. Web-based MeshModel capabilities browser